storj/docs/app/node/faq/check-logs/page.md

 ```

-{% /tab %}

-{% tab label="Docker for Linux or macOS" %}

-For CLI Linux and MacOS install, if you have redirected your logs to a file, please use your preferred editor to view the contents of the log file, or in your terminal:
+For CLI Dockef Linux and MacOS install, if you have redirected your logs to a file, please use your preferred editor to view the contents of the log file, or in your terminal (replace the path `/path/to/the/log/file.log` with the correct path):

 ```linux
 cat /path/to/the/log/file.log

 ```

-{% /tab %}
-{% /tabs %}
 {% /tab %}

 {% tab label="GUI Windows Install" %}